Locate iOS backups stored on your Mac or PC

 If you use iCloud Backup, you won't find a list of your backups on iCloud.com.
 Here's how to find your iCloud backups on your iOS device, Mac, or PC:

 - On your iPhone, iPad, or iPod touch using iOS 10.3 or later, go to Settings > [your name] > iCloud > iCloud Storage > Manage Storage.
 If you're using iOS 10.2 or earlier, go to Settings > iCloud > Storage > Manage Storage.

 - On your Mac, go to Apple menu > System Preferences, then click iCloud.

 - On your PC, open iCloud for Windows and click Storage.

 Delete, view, or choose what's included in iCloud Backup

 - Tap to choose a backup.
-Then you can view more detail about it, choose which information to back up,* or delete the backup.
+Then you can view more details about it, choose which information to back up,* or delete the backup.